-Sabrina completed an MSc in Geography (2015-2017) under the supervision of Professor Susan Elliott.
-Prior to her master’s, she completed a BASc in Environmental Engineering (2010-2015) with a specialization in Water Resources Management at the University of Waterloo.
+Sabrina completed a Master of Science in the Department of Geography and Environmental Management (2015-2017) under the supervision of Professor Susan Elliott.
+Prior to her master’s, she completed a Bachelor of Applied Science in environmental engineering (2010-2015) with a specialization in water resources management at the University of Waterloo.

 In October 2018, Sabrina continued her studies as a doctoral student in the School of Geography and the Environment at the University of Oxford.